✓ Updated March 2026

 Mount Victoria Lookout: Sunset Spectacle

-Best time: Clear evenings year-round, but particularly stunning during the warmer months
+Best time: Clear evenings year-round, but particularly pleasant in summer and autumn

 Planning your Wellington Region, New Zealand adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.